Sandjab/ShowBees/experiments/README.md

 - and a thresold (THR) is applied in order to retain only files with less than HTS seconds of external noise.

+# Datasets
 ## BNB data sets
 The **BNB** dataset is a subset of the reference "to bee or not to bee' annotated dataset used in [1] (corresponding sound files and documentation is available for download at https://zenodo.org/record/1321278 )

-This subset consists in the following 48 audio files, both mp3 and wav, of various durations, for a total of xx hours of recording on 6 different hives, over different days and time of the day.
+This subset consists in the following 48 audio files, both mp3 and wav, of various durations, for a total of xx hours of recording on 6 different hives, over different days and time of the day

 | File Name  (without extension)|
 |-|